jrrickard/jrrickard.github.io/_posts/2016-07-23-setting-up-local-dc-os-lab.markdown

 ![pxeboot]({{site.url}}/images/pxeboot.png)

 I was able to setup a PXE boot server using my NAS, since Synology supports that pretty well.
-In the short term, I'll use [Ubuntu](http://www.ubuntu.com/) since I know that I can install that on the NUCs without much troubleshooting.
-Later I'll maybe move to [CentOS](https://www.centos.org/), because that will be a mirror of what we're using in production at the moment.
+In the short term, I thought I would  use [Ubuntu](http://www.ubuntu.com/) since I know that I can install that on the NUCs without much troubleshooting.
+However, Ubuntu is currently not supported by the DC/OS installation scripts, so I'll use [CentOS](https://www.centos.org/).
+This will be a mirror of what we're using in production at the moment.
 I previously had to make some BIOS changes to get Ubuntu running on the NUCs, so I'm guessing I'll need to do something similar for CentOS.

 I currently have the hardware setup in the basement, using some old entertainment centers to hold everything.

 ![lab]({{site.url}}/images/basement_lab.png)

-In the next blog, I'll cover getting Ubuntu running on the hosts.
+In the next blog, I'll cover getting CentOS running on the hosts.
 After that, I'll follow up with getting DC/OS running.
 I currently have the bare minimum for running DC/OS, so I think I'll probably buy another NUC or two over the coming weeks and add them as Mesos agents.